The Best Desserts In London guide image

 Buns From Home specialises in croissant buns—essentially double-baked, layered croissant dough with a range of different flavours like cinnamon or cardamom.
 But they’re not even the best thing we’ve had at this lockdown project turned bakery in Notting Hill.
 The dessert buns—pastry filled with custard cream, tiramisu, cheesecake, or whichever special is on—are excellent.
 And the best part?
 No one can judge you for eating a croissant bun for breakfast.
 Even if it is filled with cheesecake.

 We’re not ashamed to admit that we had to Google what a doily is.
 Forgive us, Elizabethan table decor fans, we clearly have not lived.
 But if anything is going to get us all Team Doily it’s the name of this charming little Soho cafe that is responsible for London’s best cookies.
 This place specialises in brownies, cupcakes, and other things that would make a dentist panic, but it’s their New York-style cookies that we have a real soft spot for.
-They’re excellent and importantly, extra large.
 All of the flavours are winners but it’s the raspberry white chocolate that we’re obsessed with.
 They also make bigger cakes to order—our absolute favourite is the raspberry ripple.

 Despite our love for chocolate cake, finding one that doesn’t disappoint can be a challenge.
-So much so that since we came across L’eto and this particular slice on a late-night sugar search in Soho a few years back, we haven’t found one better.
+So much so that since we came across L’eto and this particular slice on a late-night sugar search in Soho, we haven’t found one better.
 It’s a four-tier cake with chocolate cream and raspberry between each chocolate cake layer, covered with chocolate glazing, raspberry crumble, and major Matilda energy.
 It’s moist, plus the fresh raspberry makes the richness less overwhelming and adds a nice fruity tang.
 Perfect for chocolate lovers, cake lovers, and Roald Dahl fans who have been dreaming of that cake since they were six years-old.

 Whether the last cookie you came across was at the bottom of a Ben & Jerry’s tub or you regularly polish off a pack of Marylands, the ones you’ll find at this small dessert spot in Soho are something else.
 American-inspired with a French twist, these cookies are huge and almost cake-like in texture, which means flavours like banana dark chocolate taste like banana bread, and double chocolate tastes like a brownie.
 The winner is the banana dark chocolate, but the milk chocolate comes a close second.